tprelog/my_prusa_files/README.md

 - First argument defines which variant of the Prusa Firmware will be compiled.
 Valid options for Skelestruder are
   - Prusa MK3S - `1_75mm_MK3S-EINSy10a-E3Dv6full.h`
   - Prusa MK3 - `1_75mm_MK3-EINSy10a-E3Dv6full.h`
 - Second argument defines if it is an english only version.
-Known values `EN_ONLY` or `ALL`
+Known values `EN_FARM` or `ALL`
 - Third argument is the DEV_STATUS.
 Valid options are `GOLD`, `RC`, `BETA`, `ALPHA`, `DEVEL` or `DEBUG`

 *Options for `PF-build.sh` were found by reviewing the [source code](https://github.com/prusa3d/Prusa-Firmware/blob/400f673fe0b898d0e3ec8c43fd2011f9320cf20c/PF-build.sh#L456)*